-The GED test includes 4 independent sub-tests on these subject areas: Literacy (reading and writing combined), Social studies, Science and Math.
-You can take one of the four GED tests (modules) at a time and your test scores have a validity of two years.
-The TASC and HiSET come with five tests as the Literacy section is divided into separate writing and reading tests.
+The GED test includes 4 independent sub-tests on these subject areas: Literacy (reading and writing combined), Social Studies, Science, and Math.
+You can take one of the four GED tests (modules) at a time and your test scores have a validity of two years from the moment of registration.
+The TASC and HiSET are non-modular and come with five tests as the Literacy section is divided into separate writing and reading tests.

 GED – Oklahoma eligibility requirements

 - In Oklahoma, the minimum age is 18.
 For younger applicants, special arrangements apply.
 See your nearest testing site

 - GED fee: $136 for the complete exam, $34 per subject test.
 HiSET and TASC ar cheaper

 - Re-testing: $34 for each individual GED test

 - Oklahoma requires state residency

 - You never got a high school diploma and are not doing another school program